 Metropolitan centers are packed with millions of residents and many more millions of tourists, so it's no wonder that shows sell out and restaurants fill up.
 While some activities (stand-by theater tickets, for one) thrive in the last-minute rush, many events require a touch of pre-planning.

-Numerous publications and official organizations promote activities far in advance, so that you can arrange accordingly.
-Check the calendars posted by tourism offices, cultural organizations, and in-the-know media outlets such as LA Weekly, the Village Voice, the New Yorker, the Washingtonian, the Japan Times, etc. If you have specific interests in mind, go directly to that source, such as the Sydney Opera House for eclectic performing arts; Open Table for dining reservations; and Daily Candy for sample sales and hobnobbing.
+Numerous publications and official organizations promote activities far in advance so that you can arrange accordingly.
+Check the calendars posted by tourism offices, cultural organizations, and in-the-know media outlets such as LA Weekly, the Village Voice, Time Out London, the Japan Times, etc. If you have specific interests in mind, go directly to that source, such as individual theaters for performing arts, Open Table for dining reservations or stadiums for sporting events.

 4. Don't Forget Your Map